ShengzhiWu/GrasshopperTutorial/README.md

 # Grasshopper Tutorial
-A tutorial for grasshopper beginners.
+An elaborated tutorial for grasshopper beginners consisting of several Grasshopper documents.